Labs64/netlicensing.io/pages/getting-started.md

                 </div>
                 <div class="col-md-7 col-md-offset-1">
-                    Automate license acquisition by using your established e-commerce solutions or NetLicensing integrated shop, which provides a seamless online purchase experience, aligned with the deployed licensing models.<br/>
+                    Automate license acquisition by using your established e-commerce solutions or an optional NetLicensing integrated shop, which provides a seamless online purchase experience, aligned with the deployed licensing models.<br/>
-While using optional NetLicensing Shop you need to create <i><a href="https://netlicensing.io/wiki/token-services">Shop Token</a></i> and provide <i>"shopURL"</i> in the UI of your product or forward the user to NetLicensing Shop URL by other means.
+While using NetLicensing Shop you need to create <i><a href="https://netlicensing.io/wiki/token-services#create-token">Shop Token</a></i> and provide <i>"shopURL"</i> in the UI of your product or forward the user to NetLicensing Shop URL by other means.<br/><br/>
                         <em>Create token request:</em>
                         {% highlight bash %}
 $ curl -X POST --header 'Accept: application/xml' --header 'Content-Type: application/x-www-form-urlencoded' --insecure --user demo:demo --data 'tokenType=SHOP&licenseeNumber=%LICENSEE_NUMBER%' https://go.netlicensing.io/core/v2/rest/token